dnfradejas/machine-learning-projects/README.md

 # machine-learning-projects
-Some machine learning projects experimented.
+Some machine learning projects experimented with.